The Gaussian Multiple Access Diamond Channel: Abstract

 \section{Abstract}

 In this paper, we study the capacity of the diamond channel.
-We focus on the special case where the channel between the source node and the two relay nodess are two separate links of finite capacity and the link from the two relay nodes to the destination node is a Gaussian multiple access channel.
+We focus on the special case where the channel between the source node and the two relay nodes are two separate links with finite capacities and the link from the two relay nodes to the destination node is a Gaussian multiple access channel.
 We call this model the Gaussian multiple access diamond channel.
-We propose both an upper bound and a lower bound on the capacity.
-Since the upper and lower bounds take on similar forms, it is expected that they coincide for certain channel parameters.
-To show this, we further focus on the symmetric case where the separate links to the relays are of the same capacity and the power constraints of the two relays are the same.
-For the symmetric case, we give necessary and sufficient conditions that the upper and lower bounds meet.
+We first propose an upper bound on the capacity.
+This upper bound is a single-letterization of an $n$-letter upper bound proposed by Traskov and Kramer, and is tighter than the cut-set bound.
+As for the lower bound, we propose an achievability scheme based on sending correlated codes through the multiple access channel with superposition structure.
+We then specialize this achievable rate to the Gaussian multiple access diamond channel.
+Noting the similarity between the upper and lower bounds, we provide sufficient and necessary conditions that a Gaussian multiple access diamond channel has to satisfy such that the proposed upper and lower bounds meet.
 Thus, for a Gaussian multiple access diamond channel that satisfies these conditions, we have found its capacity.